Cephelo/backpacktf-notifier/README.md

 ### 5. Starting the bot
 Now we can start the bot.
 Click the green "Run" button and watch the console on the right of the screen.
 Once the console says "READY!" and you get a ping in the channel you put in the config, you're all set!
 The bot will now automatically start checking for unread backpack.tf notifications, even if your computer is off.
 It is important to note:  __When the bot detects unread notifications, it will mark them as read.__

+# Updates
+Occasionally, I may release an update to the bot that adds new features, fixes, or the like.
+In such a case, I recommend updating ASAP when a new update comes out.
+To accomplish this, all you need to do is re-fork the master repl and reconfigure your secrets and config settings.
+Just start from Step 3 as seen above.

+You may not have to follow those steps exactly; you could just manually copy over your secrets and config settings from your old repl to the new fork instead.
+Do not copy the entire config.json file though, as if the update adds any new config settings, the config.json text you just copied will not have these options, which may cause problems.
+Just copy your custom config settings over individually.

+Do note that in the event more required Secrets are added in an update, you'll have to follow the revised Steps above to get the necessary information for them.

+To re-fork the master repl, go to [the public backpacktf-notifier Replit project](https://replit.com/@Cephelo/backpacktf-notifier-public) and click "Fork".

 ## If you need help, have any questions, feedback or suggestions, or just wanna talk, feel free to open an Issue on github, or join the [discord server](https://github.com/Cephelo/backpacktf-notifier/discussions/2).
 Thanks for visiting!